github/developer.github.com/content/v3/activity/notifications.md

 Reason Name | Description
 ------------|------------
-`subscribed` | The notification arrived because you're watching the repository `manual` | The notification arrived because you've specifically decided to watch the item (via an Issue or Pull Request) `author` | The notification arrived because you've created the item `comment` | The notification arrived because you've commented on the item `mention` | The notification arrived because you were specifically **@mentioned** in the content `team_mention` | The notification arrived because you were on a team that was mentioned (like @org/team) `state_change` | The notification arrived because you changed the item state (like closing an Issue or merging a Pull Request)
+`subscribed` | The notification arrived because you're watching the repository `manual` | The notification arrived because you've specifically decided to subscribe to the thread (via an Issue or Pull Request)
+`author` | The notification arrived because you've created the thread `comment` | The notification arrived because you've commented on the thread `mention` | The notification arrived because you were specifically **@mentioned** in the content `team_mention` | The notification arrived because you were on a team that was mentioned (like @org/team) `state_change` | The notification arrived because you changed the thread state (like closing an Issue or merging a Pull Request)
 `assign` | The notification arrived because you were assigned to the Issue

 Note that the `reason` is modified on a per-thread basis, and can change, if the